vasthecat/java-course/README.md

 # java course

 Different tasks in different branches.
 To build .jar files for subtasks run `mvn package`.

 For convenience there is justfile to run these programs:
 ```sh
 just run <name>
 ```

-For example, `just run hello` will build all jar's and then will run `target/hello.jar`.
+For example, `just run hello` will build all jar's and then will run `java -jar target/java-course-1.0-hello.jar`.